Ruiding1/C-UDA/README.md

 # C-UDA

-This is the official code of our paper "Contrastive Single Domain Generalization via Unsupervised Diversity Augmentation."
+This is the official code of our paper "Contrastive Diversity Augmentation for Single Domain Generalization."

 ___